jamulussoftware/jamulus/COMPILING.md

 ### Standard desktop build

 ```
+make distclean
-qmake Jamulus.pro
+qmake
 make
 sudo make install
 ```

-This puts the Jamulus binary into `/usr/local/bin`.
+`make distclean` is optional but ensures a clean build environment. `make install` is optional and puts the Jamulus binary into `/usr/local/bin`.

 **Users of Raspberry Pi** You may want to compile the client on another machine and run the binary on the Raspberry Pi.
 In which case the only libraries you need to run it are those for a [headless server](Server-Linux#running-a-headless-server) build, but _with_ the JACK sound packages.